 Insert’s hardwood capacity

-Insert’s hardwood capacity has a lot to do with heating a bigger space in less time.
+Insert’s hardwood capacity has much to do with heating a bigger space in less time.

-It will save you a ton of time as you won’t need to refill often.
+It will save you much time as you won’t need to refill often.

 Burn Time of the Insert

-If you’re a lazy guy like me and you just want to lay on your couch without having to refill the insert every few hours – then the burn time will play a big role for you.
+If you’re a lazy guy like me and want to lay on your couch without refilling the insert every few hours – then the burn time will play a big role for you.

 📍 Fun Fact: Some fireplace inserts consume less energy than space heaters.